Weekly newspaper: Layout

 Most weekly newspapers are laid out one or more days before the publication date.
 Sometimes, the layout of pages is staggered, to allow for multiple deadlines.

 Like larger newspapers, most weekly newspapers these days are paginated (or laid out) using computer software, using programs such as Adobe PageMaker, Adobe InDesign or Quark Xpress.
 Layout is the appearance of the page and includes photographs (along with cutlines, or captions identifying the photograph's content and people), copy (the text and its typefont), headlines and white space.

 At many newspapers, photographers, reporters and editors use digital cameras to take photographs and download selected photographs using a card reader.
 The photographs are cropped and edited using a program such as Adobe Photoshop.

 After the copy and advertisements have been placed on the page, the editor will print out a proof and make any changes, if necessary.
-Sometimes, he or she will consult with reporters on such things as double-checking facts, proofreading headlines and other copy, or writing cut-lines for photographs.
+Sometimes, they will consult with reporters on such things as double-checking facts, proofreading headlines and other copy, or writing cut-lines for photographs.
 Once everyone is satisfied, a final proof is printed out and prepared for publication.
 The pages can be placed on dummy sheets, burned to a CD-ROM or Zip disk, or sent to the printing press (either located at the newspaper office or an off-site publication plant) by e-mail or FTP site.